Handing Over the Project to Another Team

 Topic: Guides

 Being a software consulting company we build apps for our customers.
 Sometimes our engineers start a completely new project for the customer and build a new app from scratch.
 Engineers love these rare "greenfield" projects.
-But most of the time we join a project to work on some pre-existing app, a project with history.
+But most of the time we take over a software project to work on some pre-existing app, a project with history.

-For a seasoned software engineer, especially working in a software consulting company, joining a new project is a routine event.
-The "new" project is not really new - there is some code, the app already has some features.
+For a seasoned software engineer working in a software consulting company, joining a new project is a routine event.
+After a software project takeover the project is not really new - there is some code, the app already has some features.
 So we read the code and study the app.
 Then we start working on the app improvements and new features requested by the project owner.

-But why did the project owner decide to handover their app development to another team?
+But why did the project owner decide to resort to a software project handover?
 What kind of relationship connects the project owner and the engineering team?
 And why sometimes this relationship falls apart?

 The Team